consiler/dialogsite/README.md

 * Wordpress SEO 1.2.13
 * WP Fake Image Replacer 1.5.1

+Make it easy to add icons to pages or content, maybe add textures / background stuff to nav menu or overall bg...
 Make everything in ACF and the CPT manager default to the correct values default to no formatting in all new fields...
 ACF mod hide the taxonomy section in new page